reagent-project/reagent-template/README.md

 ### Getting Help

-For any questions or discussion please come join us at the [Reagent Google Group](https://groups.google.com/forum/#!forum/reagent-project).
+For any questions or discussion please come join us in the #reagent channel on the [Clojurians Slack](http://clojurians.net/).

 ## Usage